 Whenever a web page is cached, the elements of that particular page such as images, stylesheets, and other content, are loaded once, and then stored in what we call a “cache.”
 The cache memorizes everything that was loaded, creates a static version of it, and then can serve that version much faster the next time the page loads.
 The result is a much faster page load time and fewer server resources being used.

 Every time we access a WordPress page, a query is being executed to the WordPress database to fetch the page’s content.
 By using Redis caching, the results of this query are stored into the Redis-managed block.
 Upon additional requests of the same page, the data will be retrieved from the Redis cache, eliminating the need for execution of the MySQL query, which could be essential even if we have only a few visitors on our WordPress site.
 Retrieving the data via Redis directly from the memory can make our page load speed blazing fast.

-Still, this solution is most beneficial for WordPress websites with a large number of simultaneous requests as reducing the number of simultaneous queries to your website database greatly improves the performance, eliminates MySQL bottleneck and provides better utilization of the server resources so you can handle more traffic, faster and cheaper eliminating the need of a more powerful hardware.
+The solution above is most beneficial for WordPress sites with a large number of simultaneous requests as reducing the number of concurrent queries dramatically improves the performance, provides better utilization to the server and eliminates the MySQL bottleneck.
+This way, the site can handle more traffic without the need for more powerful hardware.

-Additionally, caching with Redis eliminates the need to manually flush the cache when new content is published.
-If a page is edited or new content is posted on your website, the Redis cache for that content will be invalidated to avoid dirty cache and will be updated after the next page load.
+Also, caching with Redis eliminates any need for flushing the cache whenever we publish new content manually.
+In case we edit a page, or we post new content to our WordPress site, the Redis cache for the posted content would be invalidated to avoid “dirty” cache.
+The content will be updated after the next page load.

-To complete the installation steps below you will need root access to your server or a user with sudo privileges.
-The steps below explain the installation and configuration process on CentOS 6 with cPanel 11.48 but should work on other cPanel versions as well.
+In order to complete the steps below, we would need root access to the server, or a user with sudo privileges.
+The steps explain the installation and configuration processes on CentOS 6 with cPanel 11.48, but should also work on other cPanel versions.

 Open the Redis configuration file: